1626

 1628

-- A group of settlers led by John Endecott settle at Salem.
-This begins the Massachusetts Bay Colony.
+June 20: A group of settlers led by John Endecott settles at Salem.
+This is the beginning of the Massachusetts Bay Colony.

 1629

-- The Dutch West India Company begins to give land grants to patroons who will bring at least 50 settlers to the colonies.
+The Dutch West India Company begins to give land grants to patrons who will bring at least 50 settlers to the colonies.

 1630